Terra Cotta

 Arkasha

 A somewhat good witch ex-spelled from Minjella's coven.
 Her children are: Button, Sprig, Blossom, and Rose.
+Runs away and settles down with Vinnie the Goth, an amateur painter and professional art thief.

 Hecate (aka Clovellia)